HS5217/INFO2300-Assignment-3/README.md

 # Introduction

-This a Resident Evil Website that talks about the first game in the franchies.
+This a Resident Evil Website talks about the first game in the franchies.
 It has four pages:
--The home page (1 page) talks about the history, developement.
+-The home page (1): Talks about the history, developement of the first game.
--The gallery page (2 page) has pictures of the characters and enemies with their repective bios.
+-The gallery page (2): Has pictures of the characters and enemies with their repective bios.
--The video page (3 page) has section for videos ranging from trailers to retrospectives.
-Another section on the right is description for each of the repective videos.
+-The video page (3): Has section for videos ranging from trailers to retrospectives.
+Another section on the right is descriptions for each of the repective videos.
--The table there are two sections, one list all the ports for the first three games in a table format, second one list all the games in the franchies up to 2022 in table format range from year to sales.
+-The table page (4): There are two sections, one list all the ports for the first three games in a table format, second one list all the games in the franchies up to 2022 in table format, ranging from release year to sales.

-There is two ways to navgatie to each page, one is the nav bar at the top, second way is the thumbnais on the left that will take you the repective page.
-Each page has a various amount of audio track you can play at anytime.
+There is two ways to navgatie to each page, one is the nav bar at the top, the second way is the thumbnails on the left section that will take you the repective page.
+Each page has a various amount of music tracks you can play at anytime.

 # Requirements